El Americano: The Movie: Premiere and theatrical

 The film premiered at the Morelia International Film Festival on 22 October 2013.
 The film had its U.S. screening at The Strong National Museum of Play theater in Rochester, New York on 15 March 2014.
 It was shown in both Spanish and English.
-The film was presented at the San Diego Comic-Con International on 25 July 2014.
+The film was presented at San Diego Comic-Con on 25 July 2014.
 The title of the conference is "Big Ideas for Movies: Crossing the Borders with Mexican Animation".

 It had an advanced screening at the 22nd Annual San Diego Film Festival on 14 March 2015.
 The film had its world carpet premiere on 14 May 2015 at the Regal Cinemas L.A.
 Live Stadium 14 theater in Los Angeles, California.

 As of 2016, the film had been distributed in many countries throughout Central and South America, Europe, and Asia.
 Most importantly, this is the first film to be supported by Instituto Mexicano de Cinematografía (IMCINE) that originated from the state of Puebla.
 "A project is supported by Fidecine and EFICINE when they see it consolidated, and with high expectations," said Arnaiz.
 "Films like Don Gato (Top Cat) or Una Película de Huevos have a great role in the box office and we also hope that this film [El Americano] can open doors for more animation support in Mexico."
 However, the film only received a limited release, opening only in 160 theaters nationwide.
 This was due to being distributed by an independent company, Never Landing Data Distribution, despite the film's immersive cast, budget, and its notable first U.S.–Mexico co-production status.
 "They wanted Edward [James Olmos] and choose Neverlanding Pictures S.A.P.I., Alejandro Sugich, a Mexican distributor of content and we released 160 copies, but we hope to do well to be in more rooms," Arnaiz said.

 The film has faced numerous delays before its release; the film was originally intended for release September 2013 release, then a Summer 2014 release, and then a Summer 2015 release.
 In Mexico, the film was released on January 22, 2016 in Digital 3D and 2D theaters.

-Originally planned for a theatrical release to open at about 1,200 theaters across the United States distributed by Freestyle Releasing, the film was instead later released straight-to-video and on VOD on June 13, 2017 by Grindstone Entertainment and Lionsgate Home Entertainment.
+As for the United States, the film was originally planned for a theatrical release to open at about 1,200 theaters across the country distributed by Freestyle Releasing.
+However, the film was instead later released straight-to-video and on VOD on June 13, 2017 by Grindstone Entertainment and Lionsgate Home Entertainment.